Narasimhaswamy Temple, Namakkal: Srinivasa Ramanujan

-The great Indian mathematician Srinivasa Ramanujan credited his mathematical findings to Narsimha, his family's deity.
-According to Ramanujan, he appeared to him in visions, proposing mathematical formulas that he would then have to verify.
+The great Indian mathematician Srinivasa Ramanujan credited his mathematical findings to goddess Namagiri Mahalakshmi, his family deity or Kuldevi.
+According to Ramanujan, She appeared to him in visions, proposing mathematical formulas that he would then have to verify.
 One such event was described by him as follows:

 "While asleep, I had an unusual experience.
 There was a red screen formed by flowing blood, as it were.
 I was observing it.
 Suddenly a hand began to write on the screen.
 I became all attention.
 That hand wrote a number of elliptic integrals.
 They stuck to my mind.
 As soon as I woke up, I committed them to writing."